 School-assessed Coursework for Unit 3 will contribute 20 per cent to the study score.
 School-assessed Coursework for Unit 4 will contribute 20 per cent to the study score.
-Examination 1 (Multiple Choice questions) will contribute 20 per cent to the study score.
-Examination 2 (Written Response questions) will contribute 40 per cent to the study score.
+Examination 1 (Technology Free) will contribute 20 per cent to the study score.
+Examination 2 (Technology Enabled) will contribute 40 per cent to the study score.